luisacmn/Frontpedia-/README.md

 - React.js

 ## Approach
-- Make it responsive using Bootstrap CSS Framework;
+- Make it responsive using Bootstrap;
-- React components to structure the page and make it simple;
+- Use React components to structure the page and make it simple and clean;
-- Props to reutilize the struture of the cards and change only the content;
+- Use Props to reutilize the struture of the cards and change only the content;
+- Import dependency to redirect to an external url when the card is clicked

 ## Status
 In progress.